 2. Great Western Greenway

-The Great Western Greenway in county Mayo is a 42km trail which follows the route of the now defunct Achill to Westport railway line and offers breath-taking views of Clew Bay and its surrounding landscape.
+The Great Western Greenway, in County Mayo, is a 42km trail that follows the route of the now defunct Achill to Westport railway line and offers breath-taking views of Clew Bay and its surrounding landscape.
 First opened in 2010, the route is popular with tourists.
 Thousands of visitors, both international and domestic, travel west to walk or cycle the trail.